Little-Mage/ShogiGUI-piece-sets/README.md

 Also boards and piece stand.

-The SVG folder contains all the sets but in SVG format so you make your own custom sets and share them please.
+The SVG folder contains all the sets but in SVG format so you can make your own custom sets and share them please.

 The PNG folder contains is all mentioned above and more in picture format.